↑

 Kumquats are small oval-shaped citrus fruits with thick orange skin and can be eaten whole (seeds and all).
 Unlike most citrus fruit though, the skin is sweet and the juice is sour.
 The sweet-tart citrus flavor works beautifully in baked goods so it’s my favorite way to eat kumquats.

-If you can’t find kumquats in your local grocery store, try Melissa’s Produce.
+Try Melissa’s Produce if you can’t find kumquats in your local grocery store.
 I’ve had wonderful luck getting hard-to-find fruits and veggies there over the years.

 Ingredients